 then cut that in half to avoid legal consequences.

-under reasonable conditions, many drugs retain 90% of their potency
+under reasonable conditions many drugs retain 90% of their potency

 for at least five years after the label's expiration date; sometimes,

-It found that 90 percent of both prescription and over-the-counter
+An FDA study of more than 100 drugs showed that 90 percent of both prescription and over-the-counter

 medicines were perfectly good to use even 15 years (!)

-The exceptions are insulin, liquid antibiotics
+after the expiration date.
+The exceptions were insulin, liquid antibiotics

 However, most impoverished Third World countries do not have

 the luxury of refrigeration or cool storage places, and stability